 Prime Factorization 2

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to make the greatest possible product.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the greatest possible product.

 Hint